mspnp/cloud-design-patterns/pipes-and-filters/README.md

 1. Log into Azure and create an empty resource group.

    Please create an empty resource group to hold the resources for this example.
-The location you select in the resource group creation command below is the Azure region that your resources will be deployment; adjust if needed.
+The location you select in the resource group creation command below is the Azure region that your resources will be deployed in; adjust if needed.

    ```azurecli
    az login